Glasgow Outcome Scale

-The Glasgow Outcome Scale (GOS) is an interview-based method used since the 1970's to assess a patient's level of recovery from brain injury.
+The Glasgow Outcome Scale (GOS) is an interview-based method used since the 1970s to assess a patient's level of recovery from brain injury.
 It considers several factors such as a patient's ability to communicate, to function independently in activities of daily living (ADLs), and ability to return to work or school.
 The basic scale has five broad categories: death, vegetative state, severe disability, moderate disability, or good recovery; an extended version (GOSE) of the original scale includes three sub-categories for a total of eight possible outcomes.
 Both versions of the scale have been widely adopted in clinical practice, as well as in research studies on brain injury.

 History

 The Glasgow Outcome Scale was first described by Bryan Jennett and Michael Bond in 1975 as a tool to characterize both survival and quality of life after brain injury.
 Soon after its publication, it was used in several different large clinical studies of brain injury throughout the 1970s and early 1980s.
 In 1981, Jennett and his colleagues expanded the 5-point original GOS by subdividing some of the original categories, resulting in the 8-point Extended Glasgow Outcome Scale (GOSE).

 Throughout the 1980s and 1990s, studies assessing the reliability of both the original and extended version of the GOS found that there was significant inter-rater variation in how patients were ranked on the scales based on the differences in background of the assessor.
 To address this and achieve greater consistency among different assessors, a structured interview format with clearer guidelines was developed in 1998 for both the GOS and GOSE.

 The GOSE-Pediatric Revision (GOSE-Peds), introduced in 2012, is the latest development of the GOS.
 It uses the same 8 outcome categories as the GOSE, but modifies aspects of the structured interview to consider age and developmental differences.